4uralynn/python-automation-cert-notes/debugging/crashes.md

 **Check the reliability** of the crash:
   1. Are you able to reproduce the crash on a different machine?
-    a.
-If not it is a problem with that specific machine, or installation.
+  - If not it is a problem with that specific machine, or installation.
   3. Do all instances of the specific command or function fail?

     - If not it could be an issue with specific configurations/specifications/data being input.